Dynamic Movement Intervention

 FAQ | DMI-Therapy

-DMI was first introduced in February 2021 by Jake Kreindler and Jo-Anne Weltman in the USA.
-In Germany, it has only been available since January 2022.
+DMI was developed in 2021 by Jake Kreindler and Jo-Anne Weltman in the USA and is still relatively new in Germany.

 What should you and your child bring to therapy?